Overview and entry requirements

 Year 1 - If taking three compulsory modules in second subject

-Students take 90 credits in second subject
+Students take 60 credits in a second subject

 List of Year 2 Optional Modules